junxit/us-congress-bills-114/metadata.md

 - 2016-09-19 — Placed on the Union Calendar, Calendar No. 583.
 - 2016-09-19 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 114-751, Part I.
 - 2016-09-19 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 114-751, Part I.
+- 2016-09-20 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2016-09-20 — Considered under suspension of the rules. (consideration: CR H5679-5681)
+- 2016-09-20 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5659.
+- 2016-09-20 — Mr. Smith (MO) moved to suspend the rules and pass the bill, as amended.
+- 2016-09-21 — Considered as unfinished business. (consideration: CR H5739)
+- 2016-09-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-09-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 529). (text: CR 09/20/2016 H5679-5680)
+- 2016-09-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 529).(text: CR 09/20/2016 H5679-5680)